 OK, it's not quite as shocking as Bob Dylan going electric in the sixties, but it is still surprising to see Ed Sheeran playing an electric guitar!
 At the MTV EMA 2014 Awards, Ed was seen playing what looked like a "Crashocaster" guitar - the first of which was made for Eric Clapton in 1997.
 At first, Ed was under the impression that this was an Eric Clapton Signature Stratocaster, given a custom "street-art" paintjob by New York artist John Crash Matos - but unfortunately it turned out to be a fake and a completely unauthorised copy.

 To remedy the situation, Ed then asked Teddy M - an emerging British contemporary artist and John Crash Matos to collaborate to create the "Crash x Teddy M" Stratocaster .
 Ed would be seen playing this at his Wembley Stadium shows in 2015 and is currently using it on his current Divide world tour (2017).

 We reached out to Teddy M, who was kind enough to give us a little insight into the background behind this awesome guitar.

+I read Ed is a big Clapton fan and when I saw him playing the fake Crash Strat at the Grammy Awards, I asked Crash about it.
+He wasn’t too happy and I let Ed’s management know.
+They very kindly and quickly confirmed Ed had no idea it wasn’t a real Crash painted guitar and that he would stop playing it immediately.
 Ed’s management then said they would like to commission a collaboration between myself and Crash, to create something unique for Ed on a Fender Eric Clapton Stratocaster.
 Given this all happened just as Ed was about to head out on the final leg of his X world tour and Ed was surprisingly now without an electric guitar, I offered to loan him my own 'Green T’ Fender Eric Clapton Stratocaster while we completed his commission and which he then played for the remainder of the X tour.

 Ed was busy touring, so I was communicating with his manager whenever they had cellphone signal.
 To Ed’s credit, he was happy for myself and Crash to come up with our own design and to be honest, this was a relief.
 It took the pressure off, there were no expectations, we were free to create our own artwork.